2017 Australia Global Money Week

-Supplementing the national efforts led by ASIC, the MFAA has nationally and locally coordinated activities and initiatives that involved finance and mortgage practitioners across Australia.
-This has resulted to a number of campaigns and activities across Australia that taught and encouraged money awareness and financial matter readiness of Australians.
-The MFAA’s large network of member finance and mortgage professionals have done this by independently organizing activities in their local communities aligning with this year’s theme “Learn.
+Supplementing the national efforts led by ASIC, the MFAA had nationally and locally coordinated activities and initiatives that involved finance and mortgage practitioners across Australia.
+This has resulted in a number of campaigns and activities across Australia that taught and encouraged money awareness and a readiness to deal with financial matters.
+The MFAA’s large network of finance and mortgage professionals did this by independently organizing activities in their local communities aligning with this year’s theme “Learn.
 Save.
 Earn.”.
-The focus of the member finance and mortgage professionals have been to not only involve children in their activities, but also their parents, as they believe that the dialogue between children and parents on spending money is crucial to a child’s money management habits.
+The focus of the member finance and mortgage professionals were to not only involve children in their activities, but also their parents, as they believe that the dialogue between children and parents on spending money is crucial to a child’s money management habits.

 2016 Australia Money Week